MustafaLotfi/Paper-Piano/README.md

 2. Not being optimal:
 Because of low time dedication to the app, absolutely the functions aren't the best ones.
-3. Week method to detect piano key lines:
+3. Weak method to detect piano key lines:
 The fact is I have not implemented any method to detect lines of paino keys at all.
 I considered threshold boundaries in the image.
 It's better to use methods such as Canny Edge Detector to find the keys.
 Because of this poor method,